ultra-voye/trance-choir/README.md

 *Trance Choir* is a project of adoration of the Mystery through euro-trance music <small><sup>[A1]</sup></small>.

-DJs usually perform before a thirsty crowd expecting them to pump the party.
+DJs usually perform before a thirsty crowd expecting them to pump the party <small><sup>[A2]</sup></small>.
 Ultra Voye wonders whether DJs also need a break — a space of their own to speak inwardly, and to find God within their music.

 Seek the Mystery, speak to It and play for God.
 Go on retreat, grind your soul and lift it up.